abarkley123/WebServer/README.md

 # WebServer

 This is a web-server designed to host my personal portfolio.
 It is written in Go with GopherJS, to reduce cognitive disonance by homogenising the programming language used on the front and back end.
+In time, I intend to host this on the andrewbarkley.co.uk domain, upon completion of this project.

 A peek of the site:
 ![alt text](https://github.com/abarkley123/WebServer/blob/master/static/images/screenshot.png "Screenshot of site")